 - Organisations that are enhancing Aboriginal leadership and capacity building, and aim at real success in jobs and tertiary achievement.

 - Groups that take account of Aboriginal knowledge, culture, healing and empowerment.

-- Long term, evidence based implementation with evaluation (i.e. not funding research unless it is translational)
+- Long term, evidence-based implementation with evaluation (i.e. not funding research unless it is translational).

-It is our intention that through this approach, the Foundation’s philanthropy is making a meaningful and lasting contribution, supporting a vibrant, healthy community in which good ideas can be explored and every person has the opportunity to fulfill their potential.
+It is our intention that through this approach, the Foundation’s philanthropy is making a meaningful and lasting contribution, supporting a vibrant, healthy community in which good ideas can be explored and every person has the opportunity to fulfil their potential.

 For Indigenous Australians, walking alongside and working with them will increase their capacity and ensure that they are best placed to manage their own futures.

 In late 2017, The Ian Potter Foundation joined the ranks of the Gates, Ford and Getty Foundations to become the first non-US foundation included in Glasspockets, a Foundation Center initiative that champions philanthropic transparency in an online world.
 Glasspockets promotes the value of transparency in philanthropy, encouraging philanthropic organisations to be more open in their communications, shedding further light on how private organisations are serving the public good.

 To be included in the Glasspockets directory of philanthropic foundations, The Ian Potter Foundation had to demonstrate how it disseminates its mission statement, methods of contact, finances, processes and learnings.
 There are 25 elements that comprise the 'Who Has Glass Pockets?' assessment.
 The point of the assessment is for each foundation to have a road map to guide an internal discussion about what level of transparency makes sense for the foundation.
 Essentially it is a window into our internal and external communications strategy.
 The Foundation's Glasspockets profile can be viewed by following the link below.